LolyxMoon/Aptos-x402/docs/FLOW.md

 **Key Points:**
 - Transaction and signature are serialized **separately** (like Sui)
-- Uses BCS (Binary Canonical Serialization) - Aptos standard
+- Uses BCS (Binary Canonical Serialization) - BNB standard
 - Transaction is **signed but NOT submitted** by client
 - Client never touches the blockchain directly